You Can Voluntarily Establish Paternity in the Hospital

 Cost and Mailing Instructions

-Both pages must be returned together to VPEP, P.O.
-Box 8270, Richmond, VA 23226; originals only!
+You must return the completed and notarized AOP to VPEP at, P.O.
+Box 8270, Richmond, VA 23226.
+Please only send the original copy!
 The fee for amending the birth certificate (AOP) is $10.00 and the cost per certificate is $12.00.
 Make checks or money orders payable to: The State Health Department.